MartinKratochvilProgramy/go-kv-store/article.md

 }
 ```

 Now we can create handlers for get and put methods.
 Since we passed the storage as dependency, it can be easily accessed from the router - as opposed to awkwardly passing it around.
+We put the sotrage.Get method inside a goroutine, so that the server can handle concurrent read and writes without any conflicts:

 ``` go
 // router/get.go